doswelleth-zz/beginners-academy/blog.md

 While not officially acknowledged by the Royal Mint (they were swiftly outlawed some decades later), they were integral to the success of Industrial Revolutionary England.

 Workers could be paid for services rendered.
 Coins were fungible between butcher and baker, as their shops were owned and operated by earnest and production-ready shopkeepers.
-There was no central bank until [1694](https://en.wikipedia.org/wiki/Bank_of_England){:target="_blank"} and even then these tokens were the standard of the bourgeois class for several decades hence.
+There was no central bank of England until [1694](https://en.wikipedia.org/wiki/Bank_of_England){:target="_blank"} and even then these tokens were the standard of the bourgeois class for several decades hence.

 Ethereum, Tezos, and other thin-fat protocol projects that enable novel smart contract logic or innovative governance models for blockchains are, in the end, good for Bitcoin investors.

 Bitcoin is [sound money](https://mises.org/library/principle-sound-money){:target="_blank"} as gold before it is [hard money](https://en.wikipedia.org/wiki/Hard_money_(policy)){:target="_blank"}.
-Bitcoin is a digital commodity money enabling the creation of digital representative money.
+Bitcoin is a digital commodity money enabling the creation of digital [representative money]().
 This is not unlike the physical commodity money gold enabling the creation of country economies with representative and fiat monies.

-To create your money or money project on the internet, it is best you use bitcoin as both your fundraising mechanism and your store-of-value, in the event your project folds and you are honest enough to renumerate investors.
+To create your money or money project on the internet, it is best you use bitcoins as both your fundraising mechanism and your store-of-value, in the event your project folds and you are honest enough to renumerate investors.
 Bitcoin enables free markets by enabling the creation of freely competitive market money.

 Applications built atop Ethereum are another matter, so long as they use the ERC20 or some other Ethereum technical standard.